HyperviewHQ/hyperview_docs/documentation/asset-tracker/topics/how-assettracker-works.md

 Repeat the steps for additional modules that you want to retire or remove as needed.

-## Searching asset tags and modules
+## Searching Asset Tags and modules

 To find existing AssetTracker tags and modules to move (or audit), use the search bar or [the Filters panel in the Advanced Search page](#Search-features).